aeraglyx/stig/README.md

 - Some features (like traction control) might work better with Speed Tracker Position Source set to Observer.
 However, some people had issues with this on 6.05, so not sure.
 - Heel lift is no longer possible, posi FTW.
 - Although many parameter names are the same, some have been changed under the hood and can't use Refloat's equivalent values.
 See the section above for more details.
-- Just like Refloat, Mahony KP is configured in the package, so App Cfg > IMU > Mahony KP should be closer to 0.4, not 2.
+- Just like Refloat, Mahony KP is configured in the package, so App Cfg > IMU > Mahony KP should be closer to 0.2, not 2.
 Similarly, acceleration Z filtering has been moved from App Cfg to the Package Cfg.
 So AppCfg > IMU > Accel Z Filter should be 0.
-- Read the descriptions of any settings you are unsure of (some might be outdated, sorry).
+- Read the descriptions of any settings you are unsure of (some might be outdated or wrong, sorry).

 ## Known Issues
 - 3rd party apps (Floaty, Float Control) not supported